If you find the information in this page useful and want to show your support, you can make a donation

 }

-• When the operator = is used in the initialization of an object, implicitly the compiler will use the copy constructor in case the equals operator (=) is not overloaded
+= with objects)= is used in the initialization of an object, implicitly the compiler will use the copy constructor in case the equals operator (=) is not overloaded= to assign object we must overload the operator accordingly or explicitly implement the copy constructor with our code.= operator).hpp: MyClass& operator =(const MyClass &rhs); .cpp: MyClass& MyClass::operator =(const MyClass &rhs)class Test {

 int i;